Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

-The choice of time integration step depends on $\Gamma$, and $\tau(\Gamma)$ is an increasing function due to slow-down of the thermal motion.
+The choice of time integration step depends on $\Gamma$, and $\tau(\Gamma)$ is an increasing function due to slowdown of the thermal motion.
 If $\tau$ is too small then too large number of time steps $N_{\tau}$ that exceeds the computational resources is required to equilibrate the system.
-For too large $\tau$, the accuracy of the used numerical integration scheme becomes insufficient, which results in noticeable errors in determined parameters.
+For too large $\tau$, the accuracy of the used numerical integration scheme becomes insufficient, which leads to noticeable errors in the parameters of interest.
 Thus, an optimum $\tau$ was determined for each $\Gamma$ from the condition that the determined parameters are almost insensitive to variation of $\tau$ by several times (Table~\ref{t1}).

 MD simulation of BOCP was performed for the set of BOCP sizes $N=2500$, 3540, 5000, 7070, 10000, 14000, 21200, 30000, and 50000 at different $\Gamma$.
-Due to limitation of computational resources, the maximum $N$ is defined by the minimum $N_{\tau}$, for which variation of the determined quantity is much less than its estimated error.
-Hence, in some cases, simulations were performed in a limited range of $N$.
+Due to the limitation of computational resources, the maximum $N$ is defined by the minimum $N_{\tau}$, for which variation of the determined quantity is much less than its estimated error.
+Thus, in some cases, simulations were performed in a limited range of $N$.
 The ranges of $N$ and $N_{\tau}$ estimated in such a way for different $\Gamma${}'s are also listed in Table~\ref{t1}.
 For the sizes within the range limits, $N_{\tau}\propto N^{-2}$.
 The upper bound of $N$ at $\Gamma=200$ and 210 is a consequence of higher fluctuations in the system, where a transitional regime from fluid to solid (fluid core and solid shells) takes place.
-At $\Gamma=650$ and 1000, the BOCP equilibration time is sharply increased due to the decrease in the ion self-diffusion coefficient for a solid system.
-For $\Gamma=0.03$, the lower bound of $N$ is due to the fact that the size dependence $u(\Gamma)$ does not conform to Eq.\ (\ref{seq:refEquation18}) at $N<3540$.
+At $\Gamma=650$ and 1000, the BOCP equilibration time increases sharply due to the decrease in the ion self-diffusion coefficient for a solid system.
+For $\Gamma=0.03$, the lower bound of $N$ is due to the fact that the size dependence $u(\Gamma)$ does not correspond to Eq.\ (\ref{seq:refEquation18}) at $N<3540$.